betterobjects/activeql/docs/domain-configuration/index.md

 The generated Schema and Resolvers can be made available as a GraphQL API using an [Express](http://expressjs.com) / [Apollo](https://www.apollographql.com) NodeJS application.

-GAMA includes a default / example application that you can customize.
+ActiveQL includes a default / example application that you can customize.

-This can be used by any GrapqhQL Client - restrictions in regards of accessing the API technical (e.g. API call limits, restriced client IPs) are out of concern of GAMA and should be handled on a custom level.
+This can be used by any GrapqhQL Client - restrictions in regards of accessing the API technical (e.g. API call limits, restriced client IPs) are out of concern of ActiveQL and should be handled on a custom level.

-For detailed documentation see: [GAMA Express Application](./gama-express.md)
+For detailed documentation see: [ActiveQL Express Application](./activeql-express.md)

-### GAMA Admin UI
+### ActiveQL Admin UI

-Based on the Schema and some meta information from the Domain Configuration GAMA includes an optional [Angular](https://angular.io) application that provides a generic Admin UI.
+Based on the Schema and some meta information from the Domain Configuration ActiveQL includes an optional [Angular](https://angular.io) application that provides a generic Admin UI.

 This Application can be customized as well.

-For detailed documentation see: [GAMA Angular Admin UI](./gama-angular.md)
+For detailed documentation see: [ActiveQL Angular Admin UI](./activeql-angular.md)

 ## Example